Learn how to prevent and fix the most common plumbing problems

 Water can cause serious damage to your home, so acting quickly is essential if a problem occurs in the plumbing system.
 Keeping a few basic repair tools and materials in your tool kit and knowing what to do in an emergency will prevent most situations from getting out of hand.

-Turning off your power and water
+Turn off the power and water

-When the leak has been repaired and the water mopped up, examine all your sockets, switches, ceiling roses and electrical equipment in the area to make sure they’re still dry.
-If water has got into them, don’t turn the power back on again until they’ve dried out.
+When the leak has been repaired and the water mopped up, examine all sockets, switches, ceiling roses and electrical equipment nearby to make sure they’re dry.
+If water has got into them, don’t turn the power back on until they’ve thoroughly dried out.

 How to fix a burst pipe

 A pipe repair clamp is the quickest way to stop water leaking from a burst pipe, and it doesn’t need the pipe to be drained before it can be fitted.
 Some clamps are screwed on, whilst others are simply clamped on over the burst area.
 However, repair clamps should only be regarded as a temporary repair.

 Another option is to use a self-fusing repair tape to make a quick watertight seal.
 Here’s what you need and how to fit it.

 Wipe the pipe clean either side of the damaged area to remove any grease or grime.

 Unwrap about 20 cm of tape and cut with a pair of scissors.
 Remove the backing from the tape.
 It’s important that you work fast once the backing tape is removed, otherwise the tape won’t stick to itself.

 Stretch the cut tape out to about twice its length.
 Start about 30 mm to 40 mm away from the hole and wrap the tape tightly around the pipe.
 Keep the tape tightly stretched out as you wrap it round with a 50% overlap so the tape bonds to itself.